Dental Implants – Arlington Heights, IL

 Yes!
 Implant-retained dentures are a popular service we offer for patients who are missing all or most of their teeth.
 Traditional dentures slip and slide around, which can be embarrassing and uncomfortable.
 However, we can use an average of 4 dental implants to support a full denture, allowing patients to complete their smiles with a strong and stable bite.

 Are you ready to get started on your dental implants?
-Contact our office to schedule a consultation.
+Contact our dental office to schedule a consultation.